Playden

 Playden is a village and civil parish in the Rother district of East Sussex, England.
-The village is located one mile (1.6 km) north-west of Rye.
+The village is located one mile (1.6 km) north of Rye.

 History

-Playden is mentioned in the Domesday Book as Pleidena; it is a largely rural parish, having no village centre, and the hamlet of Houghton Green is included in the parish.
+Playden is mentioned in the Domesday Book of 1086 as Pleidena, having 37 households, ploughlands and a church.
+It is a largely rural parish, having no village centre, and the hamlet of Houghton Green is included in the parish.
 Playden's main occupation was fishing: the fish were salted in a one-time settlement known as Saltcote, after the fact that it had a fish salting industry based there.
 Saltcote Street is now all that remains of that industry.

 Governance

 Playden Parish Council has four councillors, and meets monthly at the WI Hall in the village.

 The parish is within the Rother District of East Sussex.
 In the United Kingdom Parliament, it is part of the Hastings & Rye constituency, represented since the 2019 UK general election by Sally-Ann Hart, of the Conservative party.